 Remember too that it's always better to notify your insurer of an incident, even if it was a minor one.
 There are 2 reasons to do so.
-First, if the incident is reported to the police, it becomes a matter of public record that your insurance company will discover — leading them to increase your rates anyway.
+First, if the incident is reported to the police, it becomes a matter of public record that your insurance company will discover anyway.
 Second, if another driver involved in an incident decides to file a claim on the event, your insurer will be better armed to research the matter.

 Finally, remember that you always have the right to switch insurers.
-If you find that your current company raised your rate after a minor claim, get a few quotes to see if you can find a better policy.
+If you're unhappy with how your current company raised your rate after a claim, get a free online quote with Esurance (you could bank easy savings with our Switch & Save® discount) or even get a few quotes to see where you might find the best policy for you.